Mediterranean cruise packing list – a quick and easy guide

 Comfortable walking shoes

-It’s impossible to have a great day out if your feet hurt.
-Depending on what you plan to do on shore will determine the type of shoes you need to pack.
-Sketchers “Walkers” sneakers usually work for most things.
 For beach visits, slide a pair of flip-flops into your backpack.
 For hiking, you’ll need something more robust.
 And with any planning water sports, we recommend soft-soled water shoes to protect your feet in the ocean.

 Local currency

 Traveling to the Mediterranean means, most likely, all your destinations will be in Europe.
 Most countries in Europe have the Euro as their local currency.
 Exceptions include ports in Denmark (Danish Krona) and Sweden (Swedish Krona).
-Dollars and pounds are not excepted in retail shops.
+Dollars and pounds are not accepted in retail shops.
 We recommend you bring some Euros and international credit cards that are widely accepted everywhere.

 Remember, if you visit the U.K. any time at the end or beginning of your cruise, you’ll need Pounds Sterling.

 Travel insurance: When leaving home for any trip, make sure you have a valid passport and travel insurance.
 Always check with your provider what protection you are offered when traveling in Europe regarding everything from medical care and travel delays to lost suitcases and loss of personal belongings.
-Never leave home without adequate travel insurance for the whole family.
-Remember adult children no longer living at home may also not be included on your policy any longer and will need their own insurance.

 Meet the author: Sarah has created and booked hundreds of travel itineraries for thousands of customers during a career in the travel industry that spans 20 years.
 Having worked hand in hand with cruise lines, hotels, airlines and tour operators worldwide, she offers inspiring & detailed insights in the world of travel and tourism.

-We would love to hear from you
+We would love to hear from you!

-We invite you to leave a comment if you found the article helpful or need us to cover an angle we missed.
+We invite you to comment below if you found the article helpful or need us to cover an angle we missed.

 Please note that comments are not immediately visible.